faunalia/qgisworkshop_org/docs/source/workshop/python_in_qgis_tutorial1.rst

 Tutorial #1 -- Installing QGIS Plugins
 ==============================================

-Let's review how we install Python plugins breifly.
+Let's review how we install Python plugins briefly.
 We'll also add the PyQGIS FOSS4G repository.

 \  **1.** \On the QGIS menu bar click the\  ``Plugins > Fetch Python Plugins`` \item: